 - Measuring as precisely as possible, fill the test vials according to the kit’s instructions.
 Be sure to rinse out each test cell with pool water before using

 - Add the correct amount of reagent to each tube, following the kit’s directions carefully.
 You may need to gently shake the sample once it has been sealed shut

 - Compare the sample colors against the label on the testing kit, looking for the closest match

 You can connect digital pool testers to smartphones or other devices, which offer convenience and detail.
 However, electronic testers tend to be more costly — and often, less accurate — than alternatives like kits and strips.
 Since digital testers vary widely in their quality and design, be sure to follow the app or device’s instructions.

 Still have questions about how to test your pool water?
-Just contact a Latham dealer, and we’ll handle the testing for you!
+Just contact a Latham Independent Builder, and we’ll handle the testing for you!
 You can even bring your sample to us for testing.
 Our expert technicians will explain exactly what you should add, remove, increase or decrease to achieve the perfect swimming pool water chemistry.

 What is the Best Way to Test Pool Water?

 No single method is “right” or “the best” — it’s simply a matter of finding what works for you.
 Many pool owners prefer the speed and simplicity of test strips, while others prefer using test kits, which do not need to be replaced as frequently.

 Experts often recommend test strips for beginners, because they provide reliable results with minimal effort and cost.
 As you gain experience and become more comfortable with the water testing process, you’ll likely develop a preference of your own.
 In the meantime, the pool service experts at Latham are here to help answer all of your questions!